-Provisional goodwill of £2,338,000 arose as a result of the transaction as follows:
+Goodwill of £2,338,000 arose as a result of the transaction as follows:

 Book Value & Fair Value £'000

 Cash 3,610

 Contingent consideration 1,588

 Total consideration 5,198

 Inventories 45

 Trade receivables 2,110

 Other receivable 34

 Cash and cash equivalents 3,312

 Trade payables (1,915)

 Other payables (205)

 Corporation tax liabilities (521)

-Total provisional fair value of identifiable assets and liabilities acquired 2,860
+Total fair value of identifiable assets and liabilities acquired 2,860

-Provisional goodwill arising 2,338
+Goodwill arising 2,338

-The provisional goodwill reflects the anticipated synergy benefits from both operating Townview Foods Limited and Norish plc together in addition to profits expected to be generated by the underlying performance of the acquired business.
+The goodwill reflects the anticipated synergy benefits from both operating Townview Foods Limited and Norish plc together in addition to profits expected to be generated by the underlying performance of the acquired business.
 As goodwill arises on consolidation it will not be tax deductible.
-The Group is in the process of finalising the accounting for the business combination.
-Accordingly, goodwill has been determined using provisional amounts in respect of the fair value of the identifiable assets and liabilities acquired.
+The Group finalised its assessment of fair value during the year and no adjustments have been made to the provisional value reported in the 2012 Annual Report.

 Contingent consideration is payable at the rate of 50% of Townview Foods Limited's earnings before interest and tax payable in six monthly instalments for each of the five years ending following the bid subject to a maximum amount payable to the vendor of £8.25m.
-In addition to these amounts, in both the six month periods ending 30 June 2013 and 31 December 2013 and in both the six month periods ending 30 June 2014 and 31 December 2014 amounts become payable to the vendor if earnings before interest and tax in any given six month period exceeds £868,000 and £970,000 respectively.
+In addition to these amounts, in the six month periods ending 30 June 2014 and 31 December 2014 amounts become payable to the vendor if earnings before interest and tax in any given six month period exceeds £868,000 and £970,000 respectively.
+During the year, contingent consideration of £170,000 was paid.

-The amount included as consideration above represents the board's estimate of fair value of the purchase consideration, valuing the contingent consideration using a probability weighted discounted cash flow model consistent with level 2 of the fair value hierarchy as defined in IFRS 7.
-Earnings before interest and tax has initially been extracted from the acquisition model and will be adjusted throughout the earnout period based on actual results and updated budgets and forecasts.
+The amount included as consideration above represented the Board's estimate of fair value of the purchase consideration, valuing the contingent consideration using a probability weighted discounted cash flow model consistent with level 2 of the fair value hierarchy as defined in IFRS 7.
+Earnings before interest and tax were initially extracted from the acquisition model and a discount rate of 7.3% was applied.
+Subsequently, budgets and forecasts have been prepared as part of the Group's financial planning activities which in turn have allowed the estimated amount of contingent consideration that the Group will need to pay to be recalculated.
+Actual performance to date has been below that initially forecast and the events underpinning this will continue to have an impact on the performance of the acquired business.
+Consequently, the Board estimate the amount of contingent consideration still to be paid at 31 December 2013 is £754,000.
+This re-assessment of the fair value of contingent consideration has resulted in a credit of £737,000 to the Consolidated Statement of Comprehensive Income.
 A discount rate of 7.3% has been applied.